 Mary Lennox's Discovery of the Secret Garden

 Mary Lennox is about ten years old at the start of The Secret Garden.
 Her family is English but live in India.
 Mary's parents virtually ignore her.
-She is cared for by an Indian nursemaid and has become a self absorbed, cold and uncaring child.
+She is cared for by an Indian nursemaid and has become a self absorbed, cold, and uncaring child.

 When her parents die from cholera, Mary is sent to live with her semi-reclusive uncle in his Yorkshire manor.
 Martha Sowerby is the young housemaid who is assigned to take care of Mary.

 The manor is set in large grounds containing multiple gardens.
 Martha tells Mary the story of a garden that has been "lost" and that no one has seen or been inside for ten years.
 Mary's heartbroken uncle locked the door of the walled garden after her aunt died there and then buried the key in the soil.
 The descriptions of the wall in the book suggest that it's taller than the one shown in the photo above.
 Only the tops of trees can be seen from outside the garden.

 One day Mary discovers the buried key to the garden door with the aid of a friendly robin.
 Shortly afterwards she finds the door itself, which was hidden under a thick layer of ivy.
 As Mary secretely explores the garden, she decides to care for its neglected plants.
 Her daily explorations of the manor grounds have already begun the process of improving her health and attitude.
 Her efforts to revitalize the secret garden accelerate this process.